 About Tattoo

-icon If you've decided to get yourself a new tattoo, here are a few recommendations:
+If you've decided to get yourself a new tattoo, here are a few recommendations:

 Before visiting a tattoo studio, you should prepare in terms of what you want to have tattooed on your skin.
 For example, if you want a tattoo of your dog's portrait, it's best to take several photos of your dog from different angles with you, and the artist will advise you on which photo would be best as a sketch for the tattoo.